dhruvcharan13/DataWeave/README.md

-🧩 DataWeave
+##DataWeave

 AI-Assisted Data Integration Platform
 Seamlessly merge, clean, and validate complex datasets — with transparency, control, and intelligence.

-🚀 Inspiration
+##Inspiration

 DataWeave was born out of a frustration that every data engineer, analyst, or consultant has faced — dealing with messy, inconsistent, and disconnected data sources.

 While companies invest heavily in ETL tools and warehouses, the human-in-the-loop experience — where analysts can see, understand, and guide AI-driven transformations — is often missing.
 We wanted to build something that feels as intuitive as Notion or PowerApps, powered by Gemini + OpenAI intelligence, with Supabase and cloud storage flexibility.

-💡 What It Does
+##What It Does

 DataWeave is an AI-assisted data integration platform that helps organizations merge, clean, and validate messy datasets — without losing control or transparency.

-📁 Upload: Users upload folders containing Excel/CSV files and schema definitions.
+Upload: Users upload folders containing Excel/CSV files and schema definitions.

-🧠 Infer Relationships: DataWeave automatically identifies table relationships (primary/foreign keys) and generates schema visualizations.
+Infer Relationships: DataWeave automatically identifies table relationships (primary/foreign keys) and generates schema visualizations.

-🔄 AI-Assisted Mapping: It then maps two different databases or schemas, even when structures differ.
+AI-Assisted Mapping: It then maps two different databases or schemas, even when structures differ.

-👩‍💻 Human Control: Users can validate, adjust, and approve AI mappings and transformations.
+Human Control: Users can validate, adjust, and approve AI mappings and transformations.

-📊 Output: Produces clean, unified CSVs/Excels and a new schema file describing the merged data model.
+Output: Produces clean, unified CSVs/Excels and a new schema file describing the merged data model.

-🛠️ How We Built It
+How We Built It

 Frontend: